Lovely Refinement Primary

 Stop Listening to Your Inner Critic

-• Notice the negative thoughts without beating yourself up about having them
+• Notice the negative thoughts without beating yourself up about having them.

-• Question whether they're actually accurate
+• Question whether they're actually true.

-• Replace them with something more realistic
+• Replace them with something more realistic.

-• Treat yourself like you would treat a good friend
+• Treat yourself like you would treat a good friend.

 Write Down What You're Grateful For